noisebridge/rfid-access-control/hardware/terminal/README.md

-Pinout of RJ45 is a somewhat 'standard' way to connect an RJ45 with RS232 and is used in [Various][rj45-terminal-1] [router][rj45-terminal-2] terminal connections.
-(But note to whoever came up with this first probably 20 years ago:
-**bad choice**!
-Pin 3 and 6 are twisted together in an ethernet cable, so this optimized crosstalk between RX and TX.
-How .. why ...
-I don't even ..).
+Pinout of RJ45 is a somewhat 'standard' way to connect an RJ45 with RS232 and is used in [Various][rj45-terminal-1] [router][rj45-terminal-2] terminal connections (But note to whoever came up with this first probably 20 years ago: **bad choice**!
+Pin 3 and 6 are twisted together in an ethernet cable, so this just optimized crosstalk between RX and TX...).

-We also power the circuit via the RJ45.
-We use the fact that the lines `DTR` and `RTS` can safely always be set to +12V (within RS232 voltage range) from the host (=[Data Terminal Equipment; DTE][DTE]).
-We use that to provide power to our terminal (for a regular terminal, it would look like a benign 'always ready' flow control signal).
+We also power the terminal circuit via the RJ45.
+We use the fact that the lines `DTR` and `RTS` can always be set to +12V safely (within RS232 voltage range) from the host (=[Data Terminal Equipment; DTE][DTE]).
+We use that to provide power to our terminal (for any other endpoint with RJ45, this set-up would look like a benign 'always ready' flow control signal; so does not damage equipment).

 The following list is the RJ45 connections from view of the terminal, the [DCE side][DCE].